California Congressional District 24

-• This is up from 69 bridges classified as structurally deficient in 2019.
+• This is down from 71 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location